akdurrani/CarsLand/README.md

 3. Cart Page
 ____________________________________________________________
 	This page is accessible through the nav bar or when user adds an item to cart.
-On this page user can see a list of all the items they have added to cart and from this page they can navigate to the checkout page where user can add their information.
+On this page user can see a list of all the items they have added to cart and from this page they can navigate to the checkout page where users can add their information.

 	Cart.java